uw-comphys/shapelets/publications/2309_JOSS/paper.md

 * *pattern_order* details the dominant pattern symmetry in the image *image_name*, and
 * *num_clusters* details the number of clusters desired for k-means clustering [@Wu2012].

-Possible values for each parameter, including default values where applicable, are available in the [documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_2.rst) under section "Method parameters".
+Possible values for each parameter, including default values where applicable, are available in the example's documentation on the package [website](https://uw-comphys.github.io/shapelets).

 To run this example, navigate the terminal directory to "shapelets/examples/example_2".
 Then, type `shapelets config` into the command line.

 You will be required to select the clusters associated with defects or defect structures during runtime.
-Details for this specific process can be found in the [documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_2.rst) under section "Config method - running config" or "Scripting method - executing example_2.py", depending on the preferred package interface method.
+Details for this specific process can be found in the example's documentation on the package [website](https://uw-comphys.github.io/shapelets).

 The outputs, shown in \autoref{fig:hexSIM1_defectid}, will be available in "shapelets/examples/example_2/output", containing the following four images corresponding to (1) the locations of each cluster through the image, (2) radar chart representations of the centroid response vectors from k-means clustering [@Wu2012], (3) the defect response distance scalar field, and (4) this scalar field superimposed onto the original image.